nickcoyne/timelord/README.md

 TimeLord uses a Slack [Outgoing WebHooks](https://slack.com/services/new/outgoing-webhook) integration for catching the `#e,#p,#m,or #c` request and firing it to your TimeLord service.
 You'll need to [add a new Outgoing WebHook](https://slack.com/services/new/outgoing-webhook) first so you'll have the `SLACK_TOKEN` available for the actual TimeLord deployment steps below.

+### Enabled zones

+Use the `TIMELORD_ZONES` environment variable to set which zones you would like to appear in the response.
+Eg. `e,p,m,c`

 ### Deployment

 #### Local